California Digital Equity Program (CalDEP)

 • Determine which Funding Track is best suited to your organization / project

-• Submit your organization information to the Partnership Coordination Resource
+• Submit your organization information to the Partnership Coordination Resource (optional)

 • Identify if your region has an existing Digital Equity Plan